- What is ascites?

-Symptoms of other illnesses, such as liver failure may also be present, as can the symptoms of other conditions that cause ascites.
+Symptoms of other illnesses, such as liver failure, may also be present.
 In cases where the pathology is more serious, symptoms such as peritonitis, weight loss, and malnutrition, mental confusion, bleeding in the upper or lower intestines may be present.

 The specialist will first perform a physical exam to determine the extent of swelling in the abdomen.
 Other tests may also be used to assess the condition of the liver and kidneys.
 Among them are:

 - Assess electrolyte levels